Mgeso/contact-app/README.md

 */
 ````

-Other resources are being created according to the requirements at the moment
+Other resources are being created according to the requirements at the moment.

 # Completed